We can imagine the

 resources folder, and a

 src folder.
-Making each system a project allows us to compile them as individual artefacts.
+Making each service a project allows us to compile them as individual artefacts.

-This assembly of selected building blocks into one system is achieved through the magic of symbolic links (notice the little arrows on the
+This assembly of selected building blocks into one service is achieved through the magic of symbolic links (notice the little arrows on the

 src folders).
 The symbolic links refer to the corresponding folders for each component and base, which live in their respective "drawers".
 For example, the